Parsl/parsl/docs/devguide/dev_docs.rst

 =======

 Futures are returned as proxies to a parallel execution initiated by a call to an ``App``.
-We have two kinds of apps: AppFutures and DataFutures.
+We have two kinds of futures in Parsl: AppFutures and DataFutures.

 AppFutures